finos/common-domain-model/documentation/source/documentation-style-guide.rst

      - S font (same as content), but bold
      - `Price Quantity <https://docs.rosetta-technology.io/cdm/documentation/source/documentation.html#pricequantity>`_

+The RST editing syntax in which the user documentation is written is a standard web mark-up language, for which a reference guide can be found at: https://sublime-and-sphinx-guide.readthedocs.io

 2. Logical organization and order:

    #.
 The user documentation should walk the user through the model from the top down, beginning at a description of the primary components.